How to Cut, Peel, Cube and Roast Butternut Squash

 2. Texture

 Butternut has a nice smooth texture without any stringy bits.
 Unlike pumpkin, it is not watery at all.
-It makes a perfectly smooth puree that can be used for sweet or savory dishes.
+It makes a perfectly smooth puree that can be used for sweet or savoury dishes.
 Try it instead of mashed potatoes (or mixed in with mashed potatoes) or instead of sweet potatoes.
 For sweet variations use the puree anywhere you would use pumpkin puree – pumpkin spice lattes, pumpkin scones, pumpkin fruit leather, pumpkin squares and even pumpkin pie.
 Cool fact – a lot of commercial pumpkin pies actually include butternut squash puree because of its texture and sweet taste.
 Click here to learn how to make puree.

 3. It’s Easy to Work With